Reckfullies1/LocalChat/README.md

 # LocalChat

-If you see anything to improve/add just make a pull request.
+If you see anything to improve/add just make a pull request/issue.

 ![Screenshot](https://i.imgur.com/pPCZAAY.png)